-Going through a divorce is tough for everyone involved.
-On top of the grief, stress and emotional turmoil, you have to make a seemingly endless number of decisions.
-Decisions about children, living arrangements, finances, property.. the list go on.
+Going through a divorce is challenging for everyone involved.
+On top of the grief, stress and emotional turmoil, you must make endless decisions.
+Decisions about children, living arrangements, finances, property ... the list goes on.

 And there is absolutely no rush to decide.

 It’s not a decision you should make hastily.
 Because how you feel now may be very different from how you feel in 12 months.

 So, take a deep breath and take it slowly.

 Before deciding to change your surname, there are five things you should consider.
 Read them now.
 Then reread them in a few months.
 And again.
 Read them until you know in your heart which decision is right for you.